 At daybreak Rainsford, lying near the swamp, was awakened by a sound that made him know that he had new things to learn about fear.
-It was a distant sound, faint and wavering, but he knew it.
+Although it was a distant sound, faint and wavering, he knew it.
 It was the baying of a pack of hounds.

 Rainsford knew he could do one of two things.
 He could stay where he was and wait.

 That was suicide.
 He could flee.
 That was postponing the inevitable.
 For a moment he stood there, thinking.
 An idea that held a wild chance came to him, and, tightening his belt, he headed away from the swamp.

 The baying of the hounds drew nearer, then still nearer, nearer, ever nearer.
 On a ridge Rainsford climbed a tree.
 Down a watercourse, not a quarter of a mile away, he could see the bush moving.
 Straining his eyes, he saw the lean figure of General Zaroff; just ahead of him Rainsford made out another figure whose wide shoulders surged through the tall jungle weeds; it was the giant Ivan, and he seemed pulled forward by some unseen force; Rainsford knew that Ivan must be holding the pack in leash.